MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 }
 ```

-`Rhi::Program` object is created in `Rhi::Program::Settings` structure using `GetRenderContext().CreateProgram(...)` factory method.
+`rhi::Program` object is created in the `rhi::Program::Settings` structure using the `GetRenderContext().CreateProgram(...)`
+factory method.
 Vertex and Pixel shaders are created and loaded from embedded resources as pre-compiled byte-code.
-Also, it is important to note that render state settings enables depth testing for correct rendering of cube faces.
+It is important to note that render state settings enable depth testing for the correct rendering of cube faces.
-Finally, render state is created using settings structure via `GetRenderContext().CreateRenderState(...)` factory method.
+Finally, the render state is created using the settings structure via the `GetRenderContext().CreateRenderState(...)`
+factory method.

-`Rhi::ProgramArgumentAccessors{ ... }` in `Rhi::Program::Settings` overrides program argument accessor definitions:
+`rhi::ProgramArgumentAccessors{ ... }` in `rhi::Program::Settings` overrides program argument accessor definitions:
-- Uniform argument `g_uniforms` of all shaders is defined as root constant buffer automatically managed by program
+- The uniform argument `g_uniforms` of all shaders is defined as a root constant buffer automatically managed by the program
-with frame-constant access pattern (one buffer per frame is used).
-Note that `FRAME_CONSTANT` access pattern defined in
+with a frame-constant access pattern (one buffer per frame is used).
+Note that the `FRAME_CONSTANT` access pattern defined
-C++ should match with `META_ARG_FRAME_CONSTANT` space modifier defined in shaders HLSL.
+in C++ should match the `META_ARG_FRAME_CONSTANT` space modifier defined in the shaders HLSL.
-- Uniform argument `g_constants` of pixel shader is also defined as root constant buffer with constant access pattern
+- The uniform argument `g_constants` of the pixel shader is also defined as a root constant buffer with a constant access
-(single buffer is used for all frames in swap-chain).
-Note that `CONSTANT` access pattern defined in C++ should match
+pattern (a single buffer is used for all frames in the swap-chain).
+Note that the `CONSTANT` access pattern defined in C++
-with `META_ARG_CONSTANT` space modifier defined in shaders HLSL.
+should match the `META_ARG_CONSTANT` space modifier defined in the shaders HLSL.
-- Other program arguments `g_texture` and `g_sampler` are not overridden in program settings and
+- Other program arguments `g_texture` and `g_sampler` are not overridden in the program settings and are used with default
-used with default access patterns defined in shaders HLSL.
+access patterns defined in the shaders HLSL.

 ```cpp
 void TexturedCubeApp::Init()